Public goods for Economists

 - For the actual literature: Reading List in Macroeconomics and Monetary Economics (a bit outdated)

-- Dynamic Programming by Thomas J. Sargent and John Stachurski
+- Dynamic Programming (webpage) by Thomas J. Sargent and John Stachurski

 Data